New Service & Line Extension

-Late Comer – A customer who requests connection to a section of Primary Facilities which was previously requested and paid for by another customer as part of their line extension.
+Late Comer – A customer who requests connection to a section of Primary Distribution Facilities which was previously requested and paid for by another customer as part of their line extension.

 Multi-Dwelling – A structure intended to house multiple families or a business that has multiple meter bases grouped in one location.
 The utility connection point for the grouped services must be singular or arranged in such a fashion that all utility connections can be made within three (3) feet of one another.

 Primary Distribution Facilities – Electrical distribution facilities owned by the District and operated at voltages above 600 volts.

 Relocation – A request submitted by a customer that would require the District to move and/or alter existing facilities.